SeamCarver

 Part 1 has you implement and test the Image

-class.
-30pts (Due Thursday 10/10 at 11:59pm) (10% point reduction if submitted within 24 hours late)
+.
+10 pts (Due Thursday 10/10 at 11:59pm) (10% point reduction if submitted within 24 hours late)

-Part 2 implement and test the ImageProcessing
+Part 2 has you implement and test the rest of the functions in image_processing.cc

-class.
-30pts (Due Thursday 10/17 at 11:59pm) (10% point reduction if submitted within 24 hours late)
+.
+10 pts (Due Thursday 10/17 at 11:59pm) (10% point reduction if submitted within 24 hours late)

 Part 3 has you implement the driver for the program.
-50pts (Due Thursday 10/24 at 11:59pm) (10% point reduction if submitted within 24 hours late)
+90 pts (Due Thursday 10/24 at 11:59pm) (10% point reduction if submitted within 24 hours late)

 The Seam Carving Algorithm